OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Security/Get-Acl.md

 ### System.String

-You can pipe a string that contains a path to `Get-Acl`.
+You can pipe a string that contains a path to this cmdlet.

 ## OUTPUTS

+### System.Security.AccessControl.FileSecurity

+### System.Security.AccessControl.DirectorySecurity

-### System.Security.AccessControl.FileSecurity, System.Security.AccessControl.DirectorySecurity, System.Security.AccessControl.RegistrySecurity
+### System.Security.AccessControl.RegistrySecurity

-`Get-Acl` returns an object that represents the ACLs that it gets.
+This cmdlet returns an object that represents the ACLs that it gets.
 The object type depends upon the ACL type.

 ## NOTES

+This cmdlet is only available on Windows platforms.

 By default, `Get-Acl` displays the PowerShell path to the resource (`<provider>::<resource-path>`), the owner of the resource, and "Access", a list (array) of the access control entries in the